Intensive Care medicine

 Units and benefits

-In the same way, all those patients who require complex diagnostic or therapeutic techniques typical of third-level hospitals, such as cardiac catheterization, neurosurgery, cardiac surgery, ECMO (extracorporeal membrane oxygenation) or others not available in our center, are transferred to the General Hospital of Bellvitge, which is the center of reference.
+In the same way, all those patients who require complex diagnostic or therapeutic techniques typical of third-level hospitals, such as cardiac catheterization, neurosurgery, cardiac surgery, ECMO (extracorporeal membrane oxygenation) or others not available in our center, are transferred to the General Hospital of Bellvitge, which is our center of reference, via SEM

 Assistance offer